Complete Guide to Fitness & Health, 1st ed.

 • There is too much text, and, some of the content overestimates the reading level of a consumer audience.
 While the title of book clearly states it is a "Complete Guide," there is just too much text to read.

 • In addition to less text, the font should be enlarged.
 (The "PAR-Q and You" figure on p.
 20 is reduced in size so small that the font is nearly illegible.)
-This alone would enhance the readability, and, thus, the comprehension level of the text.
+This alone would enhance the readability, and, in turn, the comprehension level of the text.

 |Reviewed by: Stan Reents, PharmD